jaimevalero/zefiro/README.md

 ## Description
-With this project, you can easily create crews for your crew.ai project.
+With this project, you can easily create crews for  crew.ai project.

 ## Currents crews